Rolls-Royce Phantom VII: Phantom Drophead Coupé (2007–2017)

 The Phantom Drophead Coupé is a 2-door convertible version of the Phantom.
 It was unveiled at the 2007 North American International Auto Show.

 The design of the Drophead was previewed by the 100EX design study, which Rolls-Royce revealed at the 2004 Geneva Motor Show.

 Production of the Drophead commenced in June 2007.

 Armoured Rolls-Royce Phantom (2007–2017)

-This is an armoured version of the Rolls-Royce Phantom with VR7 level ballistic rating.
-It includes fibre composites and special purpose steel body armour, thickened glass sheets in glazed area, polycarbonate layer, strengthened aluminium spaceframe chassis and suspension components.
+This is an armoured version of the Rolls-Royce Phantom with a VR7 level ballistic rating.
+It includes fibre composites and special purpose steel body armour, thickened glass sheets in the glazed area, polycarbonate layer, strengthened aluminium spaceframe chassis and suspension components.

 The vehicle went on sale initially in Europe and the Middle East.

-Phantom Coupé (2008–2017)
+Phantom Coupé (2008–2016)

 The Phantom Coupé is a 2-door coupé derivative of the Phantom which was unveiled at the 2008 Geneva Motor Show.

 The design of the Coupé was previewed by the 101EX concept, which Rolls-Royce revealed at the 2006 Geneva Motor Show.

 Production of the Coupé commenced in summer 2008, with sales beginning in autumn of the same year.